 Enrollment in an initial teacher preparation program requires admission to the College of Education as a prerequisite to all teaching methodology courses, student teaching, and other professional education courses in the course listings.
 Admission to the College of Education is based on academic record, good character, and proficiency in basic skills.
 Students who meet all admission requirements are eligible to apply to the College of Education for formal admission.
-Application forms are available online at http://www.csu.edu/CollegeOfEducation/TeacherCertification/applications/ and must be submitted to the designated licensure counselor in each academic program.
+Application forms are available through the Office of Licensure Services.